 However according to the Monken Hadley Common Regulations, different “commonable beasts” (e.g. horses and cows - see below) are treated equally. of the Commonage”.
 The first Rules and Orders made under these provisions were dated 1777.
 These provided that two stints should be allowed in respect of each messuageThe legal term "messuage" equates to a dwelling-house and includes outbuildings, orchard, curtilage or court-yard and garden. in the Parish of Monken Hadley assessed to the Land TaxThe land tax was introduced in England in 1692 as a means for raising government revenue, and was not done away with until 1963. at a rent of £20 or upwards, one stint in respect of each messuage assessed at less than £20, one stint in respect of houses not assessed to the Poor RateIn England and Wales, under the 1601 Elizabethan Poor Law, the poor rate was a tax on parish property, which was used to provide relief to the parish poor.
 The tax was collected by local magistrates or Overseers of the Poor, and later by Local Authorities.

 The Poor Law system was only finally abolished as recently as 1948, with the passing of the National Assistance Act, and the introduction of the modern welfare state., and one stint in respect of every three acres (1.21 ha) of land.
-The most important right attached to each stint is the right to graze one commonable beastTypically, on most commons “commonable beasts" (for "beast", read "farm animal") are those animals which can be used to plough the land (such as horses and oxenIn England an ox (plural oxen) was typically a castrated bull (i.e. a castrated male cow) used to plough the fields.), and those which manure the land (such as cows and sheep).
-These “commonable beasts” can be put out to graze (eat grass) on a common, whereas other animals (such as pigs and goats) cannot.
+The most important right attached to each stint is the right to graze one commonable beastTypically, on most commons “commonable beasts" (for "beast", read "animal") are those animals which can be used to plough the land (such as horses and oxenIn England an ox (plural oxen) was typically a castrated bull (i.e. a castrated male cow) used to plough the fields.), and those which manure the land (such as cows and sheep).
+These “commonable beasts” can be put out on a common to graze (eat grass) and browse (eat tree leaves), whereas normally on most commons other animals (such as pigs and goats) cannot.

-However, on Monken Hadley Common the Rules and Orders provide that the only commonable animals allowed are “geldings, mares, foals under a year old, fillies, steers, cows, heifers, calves and asses”.
+However, on Monken Hadley Common the Rules and Orders provide that the only commonable beasts allowed are “geldings, mares, foals under a year old, fillies, steers, cows, heifers, calves and asses”.

 For those readers who may not be familiar with some of these words, here are the meanings of some of the different words used to describe horsesWords used to describe HORSES